CHETAN1KUKREJA/AI-in-Metaverse/README.md

    - Computed using an exponential decay function: `k^(time_diff_in_hours)`, where \( k \) is the decay factor.

 2. **Importance**:
-   - Calculated using a LLM when inserting any document into the memory
+   - Calculated using a LLM when inserting any document into the memory.
+See Feature [6 Importance Scoring](#6-importance-scoring).

 3. **Relevancy**:
    - Based on embedding similarity.